willyuanxu/coding-challenge/README.md

 - - - -
 #####  Key challenges:
 * How to use each lyrical line as a cue for the new lyric’s emotion profile
-* How to use existing songs’ emotion profile and their similarity to new lyrics to deduce an emotion profile for the new song
+* How to use existing songs’ emotion profile and their similarity to new lyrics to deduce an emotion profile for new lyrics

 ##### Assumptions:
 * Database already populated with songs along with their lyrics and accurate emotion profile